-- All I/O Submission Queues are deleted. - All I/O Completion Queues are deleted. - All outstanding I/O commands shall be processed as aborted by host software. - All outstanding Admin commands shall be processed as aborted by host software. - The controller is brought to an Idle state.
+- The controller stops processing any outstanding Admin or I/O commands. - All I/O Submission Queues are deleted. - All I/O Completion Queues are deleted. - The controller is brought to an Idle state.
 When this is complete, CSTS.RDY is cleared to '0'. - The Admin Queue registers (AQA, ASQ, or ACQ) are not reset as part of a controller reset.
 All other controller registers defined in section 3 and internal controller state are reset.